 Relevant Interests: , colon cancer, Crohn's disease, ulcerative colitis

 All Interests: Colon Cancer, Crohn's Disease, Gallbladder Problems, Liver Disease, Ulcers, Endoscopy, Ulcerative ...
 (Read more)

-Dr. Mazen Kattih practices adult gastroenterology in Brandon, FL.
+Dr. Mazen Kattih is a physician who specializes in adult gastroenterology.
 He has received a 1.5 out of 5 star rating by his patients.
-Dr. Kattih is professionally affiliated with Brandon Regional Hospital.
-He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.
-He obtained his medical school training at the University of Damascus Faculty of Medicine and performed his residency at a hospital affiliated with the University of Illinois at Chicago and a hospital affiliated with the University of South Florida (USF).
-Dr. Kattih is conversant in Arabic.
+Dr. Kattih is affiliated with Brandon Regional Hospital.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+He attended the University of Damascus Faculty of Medicine and then went on to complete his residency at a hospital affiliated with the University of Illinois at Chicago and a hospital affiliated with the University of South Florida (USF).
+He is conversant in Arabic.

 Relevant Interests: , gastrointestinal bleeding, colorectal problems, stomach problems, small intestine disorders